SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: SongFormer

-\reduceSpacingSubsectionBelow Inspired by~\cite{wang2022catchchorusverseintro}, we process the input song in frames.
-We obtain frame-level activation curves after passing through the Boundary Head and Function Head.
-For boundary detection, we employ a binary cross-entropy (BCE) loss, while temporal smoothness is encouraged through a boundary-aware 1D Total Variation (TV) loss~\cite{rudin1992nonlinear} that avoids excessive smoothing at true boundaries.
-Given predictions $\mathbf{p} \in \mathbb{R}^{B \times T}$, we compute frame-to-frame differences
+For boundary detection, we employ a binary cross-entropy loss $\mathcal{L}_{\mathrm{BCE}}$.
+Additionally, we introduce a boundary-aware one-dimensional (1D) Total Variation (TV) loss~\cite{rudin1992nonlinear} to encourage temporal smoothness by penalizing abrupt fluctuations at nonboundary positions.
+Given the boundary predictions $\mathbf{p}^{\mathrm{bdy}}$, we compute the frame-to-frame differences as: